German chancellor Angela Merkel warned that the health system would be overwhelmed if this number rose above 1.

 But that method has become unworkable in most countries.
 There are simply too many cases relative to the number of tests and personnel needed to track all cases.
 That’s why you need a statistical method that tries to calculate the reproduction number in a different way.

 The p*c*d formula is difficult to use because the parts are difficult to estimate.
-That’s why countries like Germany and the Netherlands of Jacco Wallinga, head modeller of the Dutch National Institute for Public Health and the Environment, and Harvard epidemiologist Marc Lipsitch.
+That’s why countries like Germany and the Netherlands draw on the work of Jacco Wallinga, head modeller of the Dutch National Institute for Public Health and the Environment, and Harvard epidemiologist Marc Lipsitch.

 An important ingredient for their model is the "generation interval" – the period between the moment someone gets infected and the moment they infect someone else.
 The general idea: divide the number of people who are sick right now by the number who were sick a generation interval ago – and you have the R.